Capabilities-Limited/cva6-build-notes/cva6-platformio.md

 ### Install the CVA6 platform and framework

 These are not yet distributed as PlatformIO packages, so need to be installed manually from the GitHub repositories.
+The commands shown below should work on Ubuntu and Mac.
+On Windows, the repositories need to be added to the analagous locations in the PlatformIO directory structure.

 For the platform:
 ```sh